clappy203/Scrapper/README.md

 The database, etsy-project2 - where the data is pushed to- is hosted on Heroku.

-The project contains the:
+T****he project contains the:

     data_scraper.py - For scraping data

     database.py - For inserting data to db

-Installation
+****Installation

     pip install bs4

     pip install request

     pip instal Sqlalchemy

-Usage
+****Usage

     The datascrapper.py takes in 2 parameters, the keyword/item you want to scrape and the number of rows you want to scrape

     The maximum number of items on an etsy page is 64, hence, you must scrape 64 and above.

     The write_to_db.py file requires a write access to db

-Sample code
+****Sample code

     get_scraped_data('shirt',3000)

-Development
+****Development

     The project is currently completed but open to modifications